-In the 2017 GOLD Update, endobronchial valve treatment is recommended for select patients who are still symptomatic despite optimal medical management and who have hyperinflation and the absence of collateral ventilation.7 affirming that endobronchial valves, like the Zephyr Valve, are a proven, viable minimally-invasive treatment option for severe emphysema.19
+In the 2017 GOLD Update, endobronchial valve treatment is recommended for select patients who are still symptomatic despite optimal medical management and who have hyperinflation and the absence of collateral ventilation.7

-In the updated 2020 GOLD Report, endobronchial valves, endobronchial valve treatment was elevated to "Evidence A"
+In the updated 2020 GOLD Report, endobronchial valve treatment was elevated to "Evidence A" affirming that endobronchial valves, like the Zephyr Valve, are a proven, viable minimally-invasive treatment option for severe emphysema.22

-The NICE Final Guidance (2017) recommends a change from "special measures" to "standard measures" for the use of endobronchial valve insertion to reduce lung volume in emphysema.20 In 2018, NICE updated the guidelines to include a review of the LIBERATE study.
-The current guidance states:
+The NICE Final Guidance (2017) recommends a change from "special measures" to "standard measures" for the use of endobronchial valve insertion to reduce lung volume in emphysema.
+In 2018, NICE updated the guidelines to include a review of the LIBERATE study.
+The current guidance states23: